 On the concert platform, he performed Mozart’s Requiem in Verona, Verdi’s Requiem with the Houston Symphony and Rossini’s Stabat Mater at Palace of the Arts in Budapest.

-Most recently he made house debuts at the Deutsche Oper in Berlin (L’Elisir d’Amore), at Teatro San Carlo in Naples (La Bohème), at the Opéra in Monte Carlo (Maria Stuarda), in Australia with the Queensland Symphony Orchestra, and and at Shanghai Opera (La Traviata).
+In recent seasons he made house debuts at the Deutsche Oper in Berlin (L’Elisir d’Amore), at Teatro San Carlo in Naples (La Bohème), at the Opéra in Monte Carlo (Maria Stuarda), in Australia with the Queensland Symphony Orchestra, and and at Shanghai Opera (La Traviata).
 He then returned to La Scala in Falstaff and to La Fenice in Lucia di Lammermoor, and he debuted as Lord Arthur Talbot in I puritani at the Palace of the Arts in Budapest and as Nadir in Les pêcheurs de perles at Berlin Staatsoper.
 Moreover, he sang again I puritani in Savolinna in tournée with Teatro Real de Madrid.
 Most recently, he sang Falstaff at Opéra Bastille and he debuted the role of Faust in Modena, Piacenza and Reggio Emilia.